Amnesty International had independent investigations leading to 5 senior leaders resigning.

 I always shudder when big companies refer to themselves as “family”.
 Especially those that exploit their employees behind the smiley facade.
 Psychology and manipulation of large corporations these days.

-Since the two customer deaths became public and my public writings against Pret, they may have changed and communicate people’s deaths now.
+Since the two customer deaths became public and my public writings against Pret, they may have changed and communicate people’s deaths now, yet continue to do this the quick and easy way via email!

 I almost died after what I went through in Pret.
 Full story in below interview.